visheshgupta08071992/AutomationAndDSANotes/JavaScript/UnderstandingNodeJs.md

 **npm uninstall {packageName}** - Used to uninstall a package.</br>

 **npm install --save-dev nodemon** - Used to install a package as dev dependency.
 Dev dependency package is used ony during development.</br>

+## Undestanding package.json and package-lock.json

+**package.json** - It consist of all the dependencies required by your project.
+It is similar to POM file in maven.</br>

+**package-lock.json** - It is a dependency tree.
+It specifies all the dependencies along with their version which the  dependencies in package.json file are using.</br>